Pumpkin Café Shop

 Pumpkin Café Shop is a chain of café shops located at hospitals, ports, and railway stations in Great Britain.
 It is a sub-brand owned by the SSP Group, which owns or franchises many other food shop brands such as Caffè Ritazza and Upper Crust.

-The shops sell food, newspapers and hot and cold drinks.
-As of 2016, the chain "manages" 126 shops.
+As of 2023, some Pumpkin Café Shops are rebranding as 'Café Local' or as licensed brands such as Starbucks.